RafalNey/Swapify/README.md

 # Swapify

-_A mobile app build for the purpose of people exchanging items between each other with no monetary involvement.
-The goal of this project was to build a platform that won't charge you for listing your items and users can post an item with an ease._
+A mobile app build for people who want to exchang items between each other with no monetary involvement.
+The goal of this project was to build a platform that won't charge you for listing your items and everybody can browse between the items and making swaps.

 ## Meet the team

+- Rafal Ney
 - Laura Thomason
 - Nenad Tsvetanovski
 - Rayhaan Ugharadar
-- Rafal Ney
 - Rosie Vallely

 ---